openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 #### Make a Bane Attack

 Instead of attempting to damage a target, you may instead choose to inflict your enemy with a bane.
-In order to inflict a bane, you must possess an appropriate attribute of at least the bane's power level, as detailed in the [*bane descriptions*](http://www.openlegendrpg.com/banes).
-While targets may be affected by multiple different banes, you may not *stack* banes; a target cannot be inflicted with a bane it is currently suffering from, unless specified in the boon's effect (*e.g.* [Fatigued](http://www.openlegendrpg.com/banes/fatigued)).
+In order to inflict a bane, you must possess an appropriate attribute of at least the bane's power level, as detailed in the [bane descriptions](http://www.openlegendrpg.com/banes).
+While targets may be affected by multiple different banes, you may not *stack* banes.
+That is, a target cannot be inflicted with a bane it is currently suffering from, unless specified in the boon's effect (*e.g.* [*fatigued*](http://www.openlegendrpg.com/banes/fatigued)).

 Resolving a bane attack is very similar to making a damaging attack, except where indicated in the following steps:

-1. Determine attribute vs. defense.
-The [*bane descriptions*](http://www.openlegendrpg.com/banes) indicate which attributes you can use to inflict a bane as well as the targeted defense.
+1. **Determine attribute vs. defense.** The [*bane descriptions*](http://www.openlegendrpg.com/banes) indicate which attributes you can use to inflict a bane as well as the targeted defense.

-1. Choose your target.
-Choosing targets and determining range for bane attacks is identical to the process for damaging attacks, including multi-targeting options.
+1. **Choose your target.** Choosing targets and determining range for bane attacks is identical to the process for damaging attacks, including multi-targeting options.

-1. Roll your attack.
-Make an action roll using the appropriate attribute.
+1. **Roll your attack.** Make an action roll using the appropriate attribute.
 If your total equals or exceeds the target's defense score, your target suffers the bane.

 > ##### Example Bane Attacks
 >
-> Shu Jin is heavily wounded and needs a chance to escape from the Mandarin who is mercilessly pressing the attack.
+> Takeo is heavily wounded and needs a chance to escape from the samurai who is mercilessly pressing the attack.
 With a well timed snake strike, the monk attempts to blind the armored warrior.
-Shu Jin is making a melee attack targeting a single foe, so he makes an action roll using his Agility of 5 versus the Mandarin's Guard of 18.
+Takeo is making a melee attack targeting a single foe, so he makes an action roll using his Agility of 5 versus the samurai's Guard of 18.
 The monk rolls 1d20 + 2d6 and scores a 20, so his foe is inflicted with the *blinded* bane.
 >
 > * * * * *
 >
 > Surrounded by a rapidly growing horde of zombies, Selene pumps her sawed-off shotgun and prepares to blast a number out of the way and make a run for her life.
-Her weapon gives her two benefits in this situation: the ability to make a 10' cone attack without penalty, advantage 1 on Forced Move bane attacks, and access to Forced Move bane tier 1 above her attribute.
+Her weapon gives her two benefits in this situation: the ability to make a 10' cone attack without penalty, advantage 1 on *forced move* bane attacks, and access to *forced move* at one power level above her attribute.
 Since she is only trying to move the zombies rather than damage them, she attacks 3 (the number of targets for a 10' cone) of them with a Forced Move bane attack.
-Selene's Agility is 5, so she would normally roll 1d20 + 2d6, but the sawed-off shotgun's Forced Move bane property gives advantage 1, so she rolls 1d20 + 3d6 (keeping 2 of the d6's) and gets a total of 23.
-Since the sawed-off shotgun has the Forced Move bane property, Selene also has that bane's Power Level reduced by 1, so she is able to invoke Forced Move at Power Level 6, which is normally not available to Selene with her Agility of 5.
+Selene's Agility is 5, so she would normally roll 1d20 + 2d6, but the sawed-off shotgun's Forced Move bane property gives advantage 1, so she rolls 1d20 + 3d6 (keeping 2 of the d6's) and gets a total of 23, easily beating the zombies Guard defense of 15.
+Since the sawed-off shotgun has the *forced move* bane property, Selene can invoke *forced move* at Power Level 6, which is normally not available with an Agility of 5.
 Selene blasts all 3 zombies back 15' and begins running for her life.
 >
 > * * * * *
 >
 > Zarthakis, the great wyrm, is surrounded by a party of 4 adventurers.
-He unfurls the full fury of his wings and bellows a mighty roar, instilling terror in his foes as he attempts to inflict the Demoralized Bane using his Presence attribute.
+He unfurls the full fury of his wings and bellows a mighty roar, instilling terror in his foes as he attempts to inflict the *demoralized* bane using his Presence attribute.
 The dragon's Presence is 8, giving him a range of 75', quite enough to target all of the heroes.
 Because Zarthakis is multi-targeting 4 foes, he has disadvantage 4 on his action roll.
 Normally, he would roll 1d20 + 3d8, but because he has disadvantage, the wyrm rolls 1d20 + 7d8 (keeping the lowest 3 d8s).
 His total score is 22, which he compares to each target's Resolve defense score separately.
 The heroes have Resolve scores of 14, 17, 22, and 25, so the dragon manages to inflict the bane on three of the four.

 #### Invoke a Boon